Schedule

 Restorative dentistry materials and technology

 The materials used in restorative dentistry have evolved dramatically for stronger, more natural-looking and longer-lasting solutions.
-Your dentist will select materials based on your tooth's location, the extent of damage and your personal preferences.
+Your dentist will select materials based on your tooth's location, the extent of damage and type of restorative treatment.

 Composite resin